nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 Keyword `more` was provided
-    * 2a1.
+    * 1a1.
 CONNECTIONS shows a pop-up with a link to the UserGuide

       Use case ends.

-* 2b.
+* 1b.
 Command was not provided
-  * 2b1.
-CONNECTIONS show all available commands
+  * 1b1.
+CONNECTIONS shows all available commands

       Use case ends.

-* 2c.
+* 1c.
 Command provided is invalid
-  * 2c1.
-CONNNECTIONS display an error message followed by a list of valid commands
+  * 1c1.
+CONNNECTIONS displays an error message followed by a list of valid commands

       Use case ends.

 **Use case: Generate CSV file**